fhwedel-hoe/pylon_instant_camera/README.md

 Experimental ROS2 node for access to Basler camera via pylon CBaslerUniversalInstantCamera API.

 Supports *low-latency, high-speed, arbitrary framerate, free-running* mode.
 At time of writing, the official driver does not support acquisition overlap.
 Usage of the software trigger is [hard-coded](https://github.com/basler/pylon-ros-camera/blob/ed094fad02eed38af830a052c7420befc6483ef3/pylon_camera/include/pylon_camera/internal/impl/pylon_camera_dart.hpp#L94), effectively halving the maximum frame-rate.

 Supports USB and GigE cameras.
+Tested with a Basler daA1280-54uc camera.

-Tested on Ubuntu 20.04 "Focal", ROS2 "foxy" and a Basler daA1280-54uc camera.
+Known to work on Ubuntu 20.04 "Focal" with ROS2 "foxy" as well as Ubuntu 22.04 "Jammy" with ROS2 "humble".

 ### Usage